aldeed/meteor-cfs-autoform/README.md

 ## Prerequisites

-Add `autoform` and `collectionFS` packages to your app.
+Add `collection2`, `autoform`, and `collectionFS` packages to your app.
 Also add any other CFS packages you need, particularly a storage adapter package.

 ## Example